benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 ## How? (part 1)

+The na&iuml;ve implementation of persistent data structures is to copy the entire structure for every update.
+This is unacceptably memory inefficient for the vast majority of applications.

+We can do much better!
 Hopefully this seems a little magical.
-Here's a quick preview of how this kind of thing is possible.
+Here's a quick preview of how this is possible.

 ![alt text](../Images/simple_list1.png "Simple list")

 ![alt text](../Images/simple_list2.png "Two lists!")

-I'm leaving out lots of details at this point, but a crucial fact is that it's possible to implement persistent data structures more efficiently than making a complete copy for every update.
-That would be a total non-starter for most applications.
+This example leaves out lots of important details, but the crucial intuition is that after an update operation, most of the old version and the new version are the same.
+The engineering of persistent data structures is all about taking advantage of this fact in clever ways.

 ## Why?

 1. Undo

-  In many applications the user performs a series of actions that modify the state of some document.
-Undo is a common and extremely useful feature.
-How can we implement undo?
-Persistent data structures can make it quite simple.
-Keep a list of all versions (or just the most recent N).
-When the user asks to undo, just jump back.

-  Example: Firefox retroactive private mode.
+  Many applications have some concept of a document that the user modifies with a sequence of actions.  (e.g. spreadsheets, text, drawings.)  _Undo_ is an important feature in such applications.
+The most conventional implementation of undo is to record the sequence of user actions and then applying their inverses in reverse order when the user requests an undo.

+  The biggest problem with this is that the programmers have to implement an inverse for each action.
+Some of these might be quite tricky and/or require recording auxiliary information.

+  Using persistent data structures we can just remember every version of the document.
+When the user invokes the undo command, we simply revert to an older version of the document.
+No inverting at all!

+  Neat recent concrete example: An upcoming release of Firefox has retroactive private mode browsing.
+In private (or incognito) mode, the browser doesn't accumulate any browsing history.
+New Firefox feature lets you say: "even though I wasn't browsing in private mode, pretend that I was for the last N minutes".

+  I don't know how Mozilla implemented this feature, but I would definitely use persistent data structures for it.

 2. Parallel software

-  The ubiquity of parallel processors (i.e. multicores) has dramatically increased the interest in parallel software.
-Unfortuantely making parallel software that works properly is an extremely hard problem.
+  The ubiquity of parallel processors (i.e. multicores) has dramatically increased mainstream interest in parallel programming.
+Unfortunately making parallel software that works properly is an extremely hard problem.
+One of the central pitfalls in parallel programming is concurrent access to data structures.
+Persistent data structures help alleviate this problem in a way that I'll discuss later.
-  One of the important pieces of that is multiple processors accessing (and potentially modifying) the same data structure at the same time.
-  Persistent data structures simplify one strategy for easing the implementation of parallel software.
-Construct-and-publish pattern.

 3. Interactive software

-  Similar basic argument.
+  Similar to parallelism.
+Think of a background spellchecker and a user typing.

 ## The Bad News